DavidY343/DavidY343/README.md

 <h1><b> Hi there, I'm David Yáñez</b> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"> </h1>

-<p align="justify">I am a final-year Computer Science Engineering student and a proud member of 42 Madrid, an innovative coding academy that emphasizes peer-to-peer learning and project-based education.
-Despite having experience and a degree in mobile application development, I am eager to broaden my horizons and explore other areas within computer science.
+<p align="justify">I am a Computer Science Engineer graduate and a proud member of 42 Madrid, an innovative coding academy that emphasizes peer-to-peer learning and project-based education.
 As part of 42’s international network, I collaborate with peers worldwide on innovative and real-world projects, fostering both technical and interpersonal skills.
 I’m deeply interested in expanding my knowledge and discovering new fields in the industry.</p>

 - 🚀 I’m eager to join new projects and collaborate with others to build innovative solutions.
 - 🧐 I am currently interested in almost every area of computer science and am actively expanding my skills in every field.